What is phase II (two) orthodontic treatment?

 Limited orthodontic treatment is partial orthodontic treatment, either partial braces on some teeth or only the upper or lower teeth to address a 'limited' or localized issue.
 Just like the name implies, limited treatment only addresses a specific problem and is 'limited' to certain types of treatment.

-To find out more information please contact Dr. Khaled at Horizon Orthodontics, Spruce Grove.
+To find out more information please contact Dr. Barreto at Horizon Orthodontics, Spruce Grove.